enzolutions/drupal_waterbed_rooms/README.md

 ]
 ````

-You can check a live example at <a target="_blank"href="http://waterbed-backend.7sabores.com/api/views/waterbed.json">http://waterbed-backend.7sabores.com/api/views/waterbed.json</a>.
+You can check out a live demo at <a target="_blank"href="http://waterbed-backend.7sabores.com/api/views/waterbed.json">http://waterbed-backend.7sabores.com/api/views/waterbed.json</a>.

 #### CORS

-If you are planning to use your own server to test, remember use the module CORS to enable CORS request and avoid errors related invalid client request because the client isn't located under same domain.
-Just go to http://YOURDOMAIN/admin/config/services/cors and do a similar setting as suggested below.
+If you’re planning to use your own server to test, remember use the CORS module to enable CORS requests and avoid errors related to invalid client requests because the client isn't located under same domain.Just go to http://YOURDOMAIN/admin/config/services/cors and do a similar setting as suggested below.

 ````
 api/*|http://localhost:8080|POST,ADD,GET,PUT,DELETE,OPTIONS|X-CSRF-Token|true